clavzno/CCAPDEV_MachineProjects/CCAPDEV-Phase3-Group12/README.md

   - DB_NAME: ccapdev-s19-g12
   - PORT: 3000

-## We had issues with sample data, so we created 5 users to prove that it connects to the database, though you've already seen it during consultation lmao but here you go
+## We created 5 users to prove that it connects to the database:
 ### username : password

 - TheKing420 : qwerty